ToQuery/wails3-build-action/README.md

 > Only Wails v3

 # ToQuery/wails3-build-action@v3

 GitHub action to build Wails.io: the action will install GoLang and NodeJS and run a build.
 This will be used on a [Wails.io](https://v3alpha.wails.io/) v3 project.

-By default, the action will build and upload the results to Git Hub; on a tagged build, it will also upload to the release.
+By default, the action will build and upload the results to GitHub; on a tagged build, it will also upload to the release.

 # Default build

 ```yaml
 - uses: ToQuery/wails3-build-action@v3
   with: